EyecloudAi/OpenNCC_NCB/README.md

 # EyeCloudAI_OpenNCC-NCB

 OpenNCC NCB is a Neural Computing Board produced by EyeCloud.
-Inc to provide similar functions as the Intel® Neural Compute Stick 2 (Intel® NCS2).
-OpenNCC NCB can work with Intel® Distribution of OpenVINO™ Toolkit.
+Inc, working with Intel® Distribution of OpenVINO™ Toolkit to provide similar functions as the Intel® Neural Compute Stick 2 (Intel® NCS2).

 ## How to get started